-Sharp became mayor of South Barwon Shire from 1864 to 1866.
+Sharp became a South Barwon Shire councillor serving from 1863 until 1868, from 1879 until 1881 and from 1887 until 1891 and was mayor of the shire from 1864 to 1866.
 In December 1876 the partnership of Joseph and Sharp in the Australian Tannery was dissolved.
 It was the largest tannery in the Southern Hemisphere.
 Sharp purchased "Englewood" at Inverleigh.
 In 1880 after a clearing sale at "Englewood" 1214 acres was advertised for lease.
 Later that year he proposed a tannery at Western Beach fronting Victoria Terrace.

 In 1884 he left for Europe.
 In 1886 liquidators sold the Australian Tannery to George Brearley for £3,750.
 The following year the Corio Tannery was sold for £4,000 (cost £11,000).
 Sharp and Jane Brearley lived at Calder Park, Mount Duneed from 1887-1891.
 In 1888 he had a villa at Anglesea erected costing £1,000.
 A street in Anglesea was named after him.

 Annie — born 1853, married George Burnley Appleton on 26 May 1883, died 1942

 Alfred Hillard — born 1855, died 19 June 1862, buried at the Geelong Eastern Cemetery

 Geroge Ramsden Carver — born 1858, married Blanche Stoneman on 14 August 1880, died 1929 at Warrnambool

 Robert Hillard — born 30 November 1860, married Mary Karen Peterson on 24 March 1885 at St John's Church Bairnsdale, died 1 September 1950 at Subiaco, WA

 John Albert — born 1862, died 21 March 1863, buried at Geelong Eastern Cemetery